 - Follow College Rd. past the Oval (large open area on the left), past 17th, 18th, and 19th Avenues.

 - Watts Hall is on the southwest corner of Woodruff Ave. and College Rd.
 Link here for campus map.

 You may qualify for reimbursement of your fuel and parking costs.
 Please be sure to keep all receipts for fuel and parking required for your trip to and from OSU.
 For guests driving from the Central Ohio Region (i.e., not requiring overnight accommodations), we will not reimburse fuel costs, though we will be happy to reimburse parking fees.

 If renting a car as part of a visit to the MSE department, department policy requires that this be done by way of the OSU rental car agreement with either Enterprise or National.
 While less expensive rentals may be available, the OSU agreements include insurance coverage required by the university.
 Contact Mark Cooper for the code necessary to activate the OSU agreement.

 Rentals made with non-contracted rental car agencies must adhere to the OSU Travel Policy (PDF) (see "Rental Car Services").
 Those rentals made that do not meet the policy may not be reimbursed.

-- The guest should check-in on Thursday, 3/23, at SpringHill Suites, the guest's name will be provided to SpringHill by the MSE program.
+- The guest should check-in on Thursday, 3/19, at The Blackwell, the guest's name will be provided to The Blackwell by the MSE program.

-- Our guests will be provided with two nights of lodging, 3/23 & 24 (with check out on 3/25); if travel plans require additional lodging we ask the guest to make those arrangements.
-Such additional lodging costs may be submitted for reimbursement within the amount allowed by the MSE program.
+- Our guests will be provided with two nights of lodging, 3/19 & 20 (with check out on 3/21); if travel plans require additional lodging we ask the guest to make those arrangements.
+Such additional lodging costs may be submitted for reimbursement within the reimbursement amount allowed by the MSE program.